 Grover Allman

 When I’ve had custom plectrums made before, I’ve always used Grover Allman.
 I’ve always been 100% satisfied as well.
-Now that I think about it, I’ve been wearing a Grover Allman rubber wristband since around 2016.
+Now that I think about it, I’ve been wearing a Grover Allman rubber wrist band for the last five years.
 I like what they do.

 Their range is simply amazing.
 Glow-in-the-dark plectrums?
 They’ve got them.
 Printed custom plectrums?
 Etched plectrums?
 Tru Grip plectrums?
 They’ve honestly got them all.
 A lot of their plectrums can be ordered with your own branding or design on one or two sides.